hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 ## Main Cmdlets for roles, permissions, and restrictions

-With HPE GreenLake, you have the ability to manage users and their permissions to services and resources within your account.
+In HPE GreenLake, you have the ability to manage users and their permissions to services and resources within your account.
 The management of these permissions is done through Roles which are composed of a set of permissions that provide access to users in your HPE GreenLake account.

 Additionally, you can restrict access to specific resources by creating custom resource groupings using Resource Restriction Policies.